xunjiexu/LR_Vmin/README.md

 # LR_Vmin
-analyze the scalar potential of the left-right symmetry model
+code used in the work arXiv:1811.06869 to analyze the scalar potential of the left-right symmetry model.

-code used in the work arXiv:xxxx.xxxxx
+If you use the code in your publication, please cite the paper 1811.06869.

 +++++++++++++++++++++++++++++++++++++